Posts Tagged Environmentalism

 This mindset gave birth to the 20th Century Environmental movement and also helped create numerous local, state, and national land preserves, including those at Walden and in Yosemite.
 These movements proved valuable as industrial growth used up large portions of the earth to produce disposable products.
 But their blindspots to settler colonialism, paternalism, and class bias have limited the value of these movements in the 21st century.
 Their obsession with unspoiled spaces has also constricted the ways in which environmentalism speaks to an age dominated by human-made climate change (often referred to by academic scholars as the Anthropocene).
 The whole earth now is changing rapidly and irrevocably, making the notion of untouched spaces ecologically quaint if not absurd.

 What would it mean, however, if we turned our gaze away from wilderness and all it represents and focused instead on a different set of metaphors?
 Emma Marris attempts to make this shift possible in her book The Rambunctious Garden, which I reviewed on my website over a year ago.
-Like the historian William Cronon, she asks her readers to imagine the space around them as a habitat.
+Like the historian William Cronon, she asks her readers to imagine the everyday and ordinary space around them as a habitat.
 Then to ask themselves, am I living sustainably in relation to it?
 This doesn’t turn our yards or parkways into wilderness.
 It does, however, mark them as what they are–part of nature.

 Humans have always lived in nature (even in the city) and the idea that we can manage or protect it is an illusion.
 Nonetheless, we can live in a more healthy landscape.
 One where human and non-human co-exist in symbiosis like two neighbors who only sort of understand each other.
+And we need to make this change if the planet is to have a future.

 Walking through this landscape one has an experience similar to that of Walden.
 You can hear the highway (Interstate 94) to the west of the garden.
 And on nice days the garden is swarmed with visitors.
 Not all of them respectful of the work done by the gardeners or all that interested in the plants.